kartik-v/yii2-dynagrid/README.md

 > NOTE: This extension depends on the [kartik-v/yii2-grid](https://github.com/kartik-v/yii2-grid) and [kartik-v/yii2-sortable](https://github.com/kartik-v/yii2-sortable) extensions which in turn depends on the
 [yiisoft/yii2-bootstrap](https://github.com/yiisoft/yii2/tree/master/extensions/bootstrap) extension.
 Check the [composer.json](https://github.com/kartik-v/yii2-dynagrid/blob/master/composer.json) for this extension's requirements and dependencies.
-Note: Yii 2 framework is still in active development, and until a fully stable Yii2 release, your core yii2-bootstrap packages (and its dependencies) may be updated when you install or update this extension.
-You may need to lock your composer package versions for your specific app, and test for extension break if you do not wish to auto update dependencies.

 ## Latest Release
-The latest version of the module is v1.1.0 released on 20-Sep-2014.
+The latest version of the module is v1.2.0 released on 25-Oct-2014.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-dynagrid/blob/master/CHANGE.md) for details.
+- With v1.2.0, the Dynagrid is revamped to include a `DynaGridStore` object and ability to save, update, or delete grid personalizations including grid filter and sort.
-With v1.1.0, the DynaGrid includes Pjax support.
+- With v1.1.0, the DynaGrid includes Pjax support.
 To enable Pjax processing, set `gridOptions['pjax']` property to `true` and control pjax behavior using `gridOptions['pjaxSettings']`.

 ### Demo
 You can see detailed [documentation](http://demos.krajee.com/dynagrid) or view a [complete demo](http://demos.krajee.com/dynagrid-demo) on usage of the extension.